Planning of the Netherlands Commercial Court

 In addition to this, the bill also provides for certain amendments to the Dutch Civil Proceedings (Court Fees) Act to provide for the special filing fees that litigants before the Netherlands Commercial Court will have to pay.

-Notwithstanding the delays in the launch of the NCC, support for the first fully English language commercial court in the Netherlands remains strong.
-The strong political support for the initiative is apparent from the discussions of the Standing Committee, with Christian Democrat Madeleine van Toorenburg MP underlining the importance of the NCC, in particular with the Brexit on its way.
+Notwithstanding the delays in the launch of the NCC, support for the first fully English language commercial court in the Netherlands is strong.
+The strong political support for the initiative is apparent from the discussions of the Standing Committee, with Christian Democrat Madeleine van Toorenburg MP underlining the importance of the Netherlands Commercial Court, in particular with the Brexit on its way.
 This was echoed by Mr Foort Van Oosten MP, who cited the value of the NCC as a vehicle to promote the exemplary Dutch legal system and to attract litigation from other jurisdictions to the Netherlands.
 According to Mr Van Oosten, this is in keeping with the Netherlands’ history as a country with a tradition of international trade and an international legal profession.